 Add More Emotions

 As consumers, we prefer to think of ourselves as logical beings but this is far from the truth.
 A more instinctive part of our brain, or so-called ‘gut feeling’, is what pushes us towards one or another decision.
-And only afterwards, we rationalize those primal feelings with reasoning and logic.
+And only afterward, we rationalize those primal feelings with reasoning and logic.
 Therefore, emotions cannot be forgotten in storytelling.
 Establish what emotions you want your brand to be associated with, and start generating ideas for the emotional storytelling.

 Emotions enhance retention.
-To create a story that pulls your heartstrings, leave you with goosebumps on your skin and long-lasting thinking afterwards, it’s vital to always create an emotional connection around a story.
+To create a story that pulls your heartstrings, leave you with goosebumps on your skin and long-lasting thinking, it’s vital to always create an emotional connection around a story.
 Those emotional triggers will strike a direct response that will make your story memorable.

 Storytelling isn’t only a campfire or a bedtime thing anymore.
 It’s all around us, and especially, in modern marketing.
 In a digital age, video storytelling has become a societal norm to receive any content.
 And that’s for a reason.
 Countless studies proved a strong effect of visuals on engagement and retention.

-Video storytelling can help you break down complex information and present it in a more digestible and exciting pieces.
+Video storytelling can help you break down complex information and present it in more digestible and exciting pieces.
 Video will give a new dimension to your story and will enhance your narrative.
 When you not only hear but see a story happening right in front of your eyes, that’s how you get the best impact.

 Take a look at our story.
 Interested to create your own?
 Get started now and tell your story with video.

 We at Moovly are happy to help with your professional looking videos.
-Moovly is an online video creation platform that makes your visual storytelling intuitive, affordable and simple.
+Moovly is an online video maker that makes your visual storytelling intuitive, affordable and simple.
 Get started now to explore numerous possibilities to tell your story with 75 million premium images, videos and sounds by Getty Images, as well as over 1 million royalty-free multimedia files, you can totally find a special way to transform your storytelling.